No Price Controls!

 This is only possible because the U.S. is the best in the world when it comes to developing innovative, lifesaving and life preserving medicines.

 Now is the worst time to be putting price controls on this medical innovation.

-The IPI would do nothing to stop foreign freeloading
+The MFN would do nothing to stop foreign freeloading

 The administration has recognized the damage that adopting foreign pricing would have on American innovation, as noted in a report released in February 2018 by the president’s Council of Economic Advisors: